aanysofia/Capstone_Project_Prediction-of-Sea-Ice-Extent/README.md

 ## Data

-The data is an an overview of the extent of sea ice around the polar regions since 1978.
+The data is an an overview of the extent of sea ice around the Northern hemisphere since 1978 provided by National Snow & Ice Data Center.
 The dataset is generated from brightness temperature data and is designed to provide a consistent time series of sea ice concentrations spanning the coverage of several passive microwave instruments.The data are provided in the polar stereographic projection at a grid cell size of 25 x 25 km.

 Citation:
 Cavalieri, D. J., C. L. Parkinson, P. Gloersen, and H. J. Zwally.
 1996, updated yearly.
 Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS Passive Microwave Data, Version 1.
 [Indicate subset used].
 Boulder, Colorado USA.
 NASA National Snow and Ice Data Center Distributed Active Archive Center. doi: https://doi.org/10.5067/8GQ8LZQVL0VL.